Hereditary subshifts whose measure of maximal entropy has no Gibbs property: Introduction

 We will call a measure $\nu\in\cm(X,S)$ a \textit{maximal density measure} if $d_\nu = d$.
 Furthermore, if $D_\nu = D$, we will say that $\nu$ is \textit{ones-saturated}.

-\begin{Remark} Notice that a measure of maximal density always exists. {Indeed, since $f=\raz_{[1]}$ is continuous, it follows that the map $\nu\mapsto \nu([1])$ is continuous.} \end{Remark} We will show the following: \begin{Th} For any $\nu\in \cm^e(X,S)$, we have
+\begin{Remark} Notice that a measure of maximal density always exists. {Indeed, since $f=\raz_{[1]}$ is continuous, it follows that the map $\nu\mapsto \nu([1])$ is continuous.} \end{Remark} \begin{Remark} Clearly, each measure of full support is ones-saturated.
+Moreover, it follows from~\eqref{main inequalities} that also each measure of maximal density is ones-saturated, {whence, by Remark~\ref{existence},} a ones-saturated measure always exists. \end{Remark}

-\end{Th} Clearly, each measure of full support is ones-saturated.
-Moreover, it follows from Theorem~\ref{main inequalities} that also each measure of maximal density is ones-saturated, {whence, by Remark~\ref{existence},} a ones-saturated measure always exists. \begin{Remark} It is a classical fact in the theory of cut-and-project sets that for any $\mathscr{B}$, the Mirsky measure $\nu_\eta$ is a measure of maximal density for $(X_\eta,S)$ (see e.g. Theorem 4 and Corollary 4 in~\cite{Ke-Ri}, cf.\ also Chapter 7 in~\cite{Ba}.
+\begin{Remark} It is a classical fact in the theory of cut-and-project sets that for any $\mathscr{B}$, the Mirsky measure $\nu_\eta$ is a measure of maximal density for $(X_\eta,S)$ (see e.g. Theorem 4 and Corollary 4 in~\cite{Ke-Ri}, cf.\ also Chapter 7 in~\cite{Ba}.
 To obtain a maximal density measure without full support, consider a $\mathscr{B}$-free system that is not taut and take its Mirsky measure (see Corollary~\ref{max dens not full support}). \end{Remark}